fhildeb/blog-web-scraper/README.md

 ### External Metrics

-Further, external sources like [SimilarWeb](https://www.similarweb.com/de/) can be used to combine internal and external metrics with traffic and search data from social media listings or referrals:
+Further, external sources like [SimilarWeb](https://www.similarweb.com/de/) was used to combine internal and external metrics with traffic and search data from social media listings or referrals:

 - Referring Traffic
 - Search Visits